 Loch Primary School has a positive ethos where all are welcomed and their contributions valued.
 Staff have high expectations of pupils and effective pastoral care is in place to support the needs of our pupils and their families.
 Loch Primary School is a nurturing school and we promote positive relationships and behaviour at all times.
 Each pupil and every staff member is a member of one of four houses: Katrine, Lomond, Ness and Tay.
 We promote an ethos and culture of achievement and attainment for all learners providing pupils with a relevant, coherent and enjoyable learning environment which is challenging, engaging and motivating.
 We provide a broad range of learning experiences and ensure all learners experience well planned and paced teaching and know the purpose of their learning and how to improve on the progress made.
 We believe that strong partnership working with parents/carers, pupils, staff and external agencies are crucial in supporting our pupils to achieve their full potential and develop skills for learning, life and work.
 Our Vision and Values shows that we want all stakeholders to work together as a 'TEAM' to learn and achieve at 'LOCH'.
 Our values of 'nurturing', 'happy', 'welcoming', 'inclusive', 'achieving' and 'respectful' help us to create a very positive working environment for all stakeholders.
-At Loch Primary School we aim to ensure that 'everyone feels happy, healthy and nurtured' and that 'pupils are supported and challenged to achieve success across the curriculum and reach their full potential'.
+At Loch Primary School we aim to ensure that

+'everyone feels happy, healthy and nurtured' and that 'pupils are supported and challenged to achieve success across the curriculum and reach their full potential'.

 Loch Primary School has effective links with other pre-5 and primary schools within the area.
-Ongoing joint events are planned with the pupils of our neighbouring school, St Anthony's Primary School, such as World Day of Prayer, community arts' projects, anti-sectarian events and outdoor learning projects.
+Ongoing joint events are planned with the pupils of our neighbouring school, St Anthony's Primary School.
 We have strong links with the local community through regular visits to the local library, local churches and our Community Cafes throughout the year.
-We encourage involvement in physical and sporting events through our Active Schools Co-ordinator.
+We encourage involvement in physical activity and sporting events in partnership with our Active Schools Co-ordinator.
 Opportunities for our pupils to become involved in local sporting events and a wide range of competitions are sought on a regular basis.
 We have strong links with Cathkin High School through a very effective P7-S1 Transition Programme.
 We work effectively with our colleagues across the Cathkin Learning Community to ensure consistency and smooth transitions for all of our pupils.
 From all of this we forge strong partnership working whilst providing a wide range of motivating and stimulating opportunities for our pupils to engage in.
 Mrs Anne Jessimer is our Quality Improvement Officer.

 Loch Primary School prides itself on being an Eco School, already having achieved five Eco School Green Flags through the Eco School Scotland programme.
 In maintaining our Gold Health Promoting School Status we continue to provide a range of opportunities and experiences to promote and encourage healthy lifestyles for our pupils.
 We continue to develop our programme of Children's Rights as a Level 1 'Rights Respecting School'.
 The Social Enterprise Committee successfully achieved a 'Social Enterprise in Schools Award' for their Community Cafe initiative, which we further develop each year along with our school newspaper business.
 We successfully achieved recognition for 'Challenging Sectarianism' through the charity Nil by Mouth and, along with our neighbouring school, St Anthony's Primary School, we were the first schools in Scotland to achieve a Gold Award.
 Through partnership working, we continue to seek further opportunities to challenge sectarianism within our community.
-Our Sports' Council led the school towards achieving our Silver status 'Sport Scotland Schools Award' and are continuing to improve our physical education and school sporting opportunities for the pupils to lead us towards achieving Gold status.